Understand the Azure IoT Edge runtime and its architecture

 - 412 - The schema version in the deployment configuration is invalid.

 The IoT Edge agent plays a critical role in the security of an IoT Edge device.
 For example, it performs actions like verifying a module's image before starting it.
-These features will be added at general availability of V2 features.